wp-plugins/sirv/readme.txt

 Major features of Sirv image management:

-* Resizes your images to any size you require.
+* Resize your images to any size you require.
-* Responsive resizing to dynamically fit your page.
+* Responsive resize to dynamically fit the screen.
-* Serves your images incredibly fast from the Sirv CDN.
+* Serve your images incredibly fast from the Sirv CDN.
-* Stunning fast and deep image zooming into any size image.
+* Stunning deep image zoom to quickly view hi-res images.
-* Outstanding 360 spin for retailers selling products online.
+* Life-like 360 spin to show products from all angles.
-* Apply up to 4 image watermarks on each image.
+* Apply up to 4 image watermarks per image.
 * Overlay text captions on images.
-* Hosts all your images securely, with 3 original backups.
+* Host all your images securely, with 3 original backups.
 * Serve your images to unlimited websites, including eBay.

 See the [complete list of features](https://sirv.com/features/) on the Sirv website.

 Free and paid plans are available, depending on your needs.
 See "Price Plans" below.